-Most high-tech start-ups raise seed funding then raise additional rounds of capital until exit or acquisition; most successful high-tech start-ups eventually become public or are procured by a bigger company.
+Most high-tech start-ups acquire seed funding then raise additional rounds of capital until exit or acquisition; most successful high-tech start-ups eventually become public or are procured by a larger company.
 Funding is thus the oxygen of start-ups.
-Lerner and Avrahami (2002) found high availability of funding for new entrepreneurship in Israel and that venture capital is a major source.
-One difficulty noted was the reduction of government guarantees to new entrepreneurs.
-However, after the NASDAQ collapse in 2000 there was a substantial decrease in foreign investment in Israel, but by 2004 the uptrend returned to VC funds' inflow to the high-tech sector.
+In Israel.
+Lerner and Avrahami (2002) note the ready availability of funds for new enterprise and that venture capital is a major source of funding.
+One recent difficulty commented upon was the reduction of government guarantees to new entrepreneurs.
+After the Nasdaq collapse in 2000 there was a substantial decrease in foreign investment in Israel, but by 2004 the uptrend returned to VC funds' inflow to the high-tech sector.

 Several studies have reported important value added benefits provided by venture capitalists.
 These benefits include help in obtaining additional financing, improving investment decisions and providing non-financial assistance such as strategic planning and help in recruiting key executives (MacMillan et al., 1989; Gorman and Sahlman, 1989; Sapienza, 1992; Goupta and Sapienza, 1992; Sapienza et al., 1996; Hellman and Puri, 2001).
-Recent research on the VC investment decision process suggests that VCs lack a strong understanding of how they make decisions.
-In addition to a lack of introspection, VCs are overconfident in their decision process and this negatively affects VC decision accuracy (Zacharakis and Shepherd, 2001).
-Moreover, Israeli VCs and their allies, the US investment bankers, claims Bainerman (2002), are solely concerned with quick exits and not with the once noble concept of building enterprises for the long term and for the benefit of the entire country.
+But recent studies show that VCs are overconfident in their decision process and this negatively affects the accuracy of their decisions (Zacharakis and Shepherd, 2001).
+Moreover, Israeli VCs and their allies, the US investment bankers, claims Bainerman (2002), are solely concerned with quick exits and not with the once noble concept of building enterprises for the long-term and for the benefit of the entire country.

-External Environment
+External environment

-Specht (1993) classifies five main environmental factors affecting organization formation; the social aspect - impact of networks, cultural acceptance; economy - capital availability, aggregate economic factors and unemployment; political - support of public or semi public agencies; infrastructure development - several aspects such as the education system, the nature of the local labor market, incubator organizations, information accessibility and availability of premises; and market emergence - integrates concepts of niche emergence and technological innovation.
+Specht (1993) classifies five main environmental factors affecting organisation formation;

+social - impact of networks, cultural acceptance;

+economy - capital availability, aggregate economic factors and unemployment;

+political - support of public or semi public agencies; infrastructure development - several aspects such as the education system, the nature of the local labor market, incubator organisations, information accessibility and availability of premises;

+market emergence - integrates concepts of niche emergence and technological innovation.

-Perlmuter (2003) claims the best solution for preserving high-tech competitiveness is a strong education system providing broad knowledge.
-In Israel the Defense Force (IDF) has special education programs such as Talpiot and Psagot to provide selected highly talented youngster with a high level technological education.
-Many high-tech start-ups include graduates of these programs and graduates of the IDFs special technology units.
+Perlmuter (2003) claims that the best solution for preserving high-tech competitiveness is a strong education system providing broad knowledge.
+In Israel, the Defense Forces (IDF) have special education programs such as Talpiot and Psagot, to provide selected highly talented youngsters with a high level technological education.
+Many high-tech start-ups include graduates of these programs and graduates of the IDF's special technology units.
 Moreover, some of the most successful high-tech start-ups stemmed from entrepreneurs formerly employed by the defense industry utilizing knowledge acquired in those organisations.